I worked with a startup that creates communication solutions for the incarcerated.

 - Track financial data

-My approach for this project was to focus on making the UI usable, useful, and valuable.
+For this project, I focused on making the UI usable, useful, and valuable.
 To achieve this the UI must have:

 The first wireframes focused on the Monitor and Financial pages.
 I followed Material Guidelines with regards to the Data Table and Expansion Panel.
 App functionality is basic: